On Round-Robin Tournaments with a Unique Maximum Score: Numerical Data and Monte-Carlo Simulations

-\cite{S2022} has recently pointed out that \cite{M1923} generated the score sequences and their frequencies for tournaments with up to $9$ vertices and his results agree with David's for $n=8$.
-It follows from MacMahon's data that $r_9=42,129,744,768/2^{36}=.6131$.

-As a partial check we obtained the same result by another approach that made use of information about 8-vertex score frequencies but did not require prior information about 9-vertex degree distributions.
-In the course of attempting to use MacMahon's information on the 9-vertex tournament degree frequencies to determine the value of $r_{10}$--whose value was unknown to us at the time--we discovered that his values of $361,297,520$ for the frequencies of the sequence $(2, 2, 3, 3, 4, 4, 6, 6, 6)$ and its complement were incorrect; these frequencies should have been divisible by $9$ since there are $9$ choices for the label of the vertex representing the winner of the match between the two vertices with the lowest or highest scores, as the case may be.
-The values stated for these frequencies each need to be increased by $10,000$; and with these corrections the sum of all the 9-vertex frequencies is $2^{36}$, as it should be.
-It is possible to deduce that $r_{10}=21,293,228,876,800/2^{45} = .6052$ using the 9-vertex distribution frequencies.
+As a partial check, we obtained the same value for $r_9$, as given earlier, by determining the number of ways of constructing 9-vertex tournaments with a unique vertex $v$ of maximum score by adjoining $v$ to an 8-vertex tournament with any given 8-vertex nondecreasing score sequence.
+We then tried to determine the value of $r_{10}$, which was unknown to us at the time, in the same way from information about the 9-vertex case.
+In doing this we discovered that MacMahon's values of $361,297,520$ for the nondecreasing score sequence $(2, 2, 3, 3, 4, 4, 6, 6, 6)$ and its complement were incorrect; these frequencies should have been divisible by $9$, since there are $9$ choices for the label of the winner of the match between the two vertices of score $4$ (in both cases).
+These two frequency values should each be increased by $10,000$; and, using these corrected values we found that $r_{10}=21,293,228,876,800/2^{45} = .6051\cdots$.

-During this process we discovered that Doron Zeilberger \citep{Z2016} had extended MacMahon's work and had generated the ordered score sequences and their frequencies for tournaments with up to 15 vertices using the Maple program.
+During this process we discovered that Doron Zeilberger \citep{Z2016} had extended MacMahon's work and had generated the nondecreasing score sequences and their frequencies for tournaments with up to 15 vertices using the Maple program.
 (We remark that Zeilberger's frequencies for the two sequences mentioned earlier agree with the corrections we gave.)
 Using a Matlab program, the values of $r_n$ were deduced from Zeilberger's data for $n=10$, $11$, and $12$.
 The value obtained when $n=10$ agreed with the value stated above.
 And, as a partial check, we confirmed that the value for $r_{12}$ obtained by using $12$-vertex frequency data can also be deduced from the $11$-vertex data.
 The values for $n=4,5,\ldots,12$ are given in Table 1.
 We also learned that the sequence \url{https://oeis.org/A013976} contains the values of the number of tournaments with a unique vertex of maximal score for $n = 1, 2,\ldots,16$; these values are attributed to Michael Stob and Andrew Howroyd.